zoldax/NHSuite/README.md

 ## 📤 Outputs
 - CSV File (when exporting) that includes fields such as `id`, `group`, `name`, `cidr`, `description`, `domain_id`, `location`, `country_code`.
 - Console prints with domain information when `--check-domain` is used.

-## 🔑 Functionalities & Key Function
-1. `fetch_network_hierarchy()`: Fetches the QRadar Network Hierarchy.
-2. `write_network_hierarchy_to_csv()`: Exports the fetched network hierarchy to a specified CSV file.
-3. `import_csv_to_qradar()`: Imports network hierarchy data from a given CSV to QRadar.
-4. `check_domain()`: Fetches and displays domain information from QRadar.
-5. Validation functions: Various functions are provided to validate CIDR, location format, country code, and group format.
-6. `backup_current_hierarchy()` : Before importing a new network hierarchy, if safety is on backup of the current Network Hierarchy before Import.

 ## 🛠Configuration: `config.txt`